 5. Shop your competitors’ sales data

-Another smart strategy for managing your cash flow is to shop the competitor’s listings on Amazon.
+Another smart strategy for managing your cash flow is shopping the competitor’s Amazon listings.

 You can see how many units of inventory they’ve sold in a certain period and what price they’re selling at.

-SellerCloud, Jet, WalMart, eBay and Google to name a few are Amazon FBA’s competitors which are hustling hard to gain ground on the eCommerce giant, by essentially offering the same services at a fraction of the price.
+SellerCloud, Jet, WalMart, eBay, and Google, are Amazon FBA’s competitors hustling hard to gain ground on the eCommerce giant by essentially offering the same services at a fraction of the price.

-That’s forced the eCommerce goliath to make some of its services more affordable, as well.
+That’s forced the eCommerce goliath to make some of its services more affordable.

-For instance, Amazon recently announced a new service called “Fulfillment By Amazon Small and Light”, which is a simplified version of FBA for small and light products.
-But now, there’s another contender in the form of ShopLocket , a startup that lets any prospective entrepreneur sell their product online without having to worry about inventory or shipping.
+For instance, Amazon recently announced a new service called “Fulfillment By Amazon Small and Light,” a simplified version of FBA for small and light products.
+But now, there’s another contender in the form of ShopLocket, a startup that lets any prospective entrepreneur sell their product online without worrying about inventory or shipping.

 6. Set a financial goal for your Amazon FBA business